epfl-si/wp-ops/README.md

 ./ansible/wpsible operator-wordpress-site run
 ```

-To run other tasks out of the [operator Makefile](operator-wordpress-site/Makefile), e.g. to deploy the modified [CRD](operator-wordpress-site/config/crd/bases/wordpress.epfl.ch_wordpresssites.yaml), just treat `./ansible/wpsible operator-wordpress-site` as if it were `make`, e.g.
+To run other tasks out of the [operator Makefile](operator-wordpress-site/Makefile), just treat `./ansible/wpsible operator-wordpress-site` as if it were `make`, e.g.

 ```
-./ansible/wpsible operator-wordpress-site install
+./ansible/wpsible operator-wordpress-site docker-build
 ```

 # Contributor list